PhysicsOfMobility/ridepy/joss/paper.md

 All individual components of the simulation framework may be customized or replaced.
 This includes `RequestGenerator`s, `dispatcher`s, and the `TransportSpace` which the system operates on.
 Examples for `TransportSpace`s include the continuous Euclidean plane and arbitrary weighted graphs (e.g., street networks).
 Several components of RidePy are implemented in both pure Python and Cython/C++.
 While their pure Python versions are easier to understand, debug and modify, the Cython/C++ versions make large-scale simulations tractable.

 Running a RidePy simulation yields a sequence of `Event`s.
-The included analytics code consumes these events and returns two extensive Pandas [@wesmckinney2010] `DataFrame`s: `stops` and `requests`. `stops` contains all stops that have been visited by each vehicle, along with additional information such as the vehicles' passenger occupancy. `requests` similarly contains all requests that have entered the system, enriched with secondary information such as the time riders spent on the vehicle.
+The included analytics code consumes these events and returns two extensive Pandas `DataFrame`s: `stops` and `requests`. `stops` contains all stops that have been visited by each vehicle, along with additional information such as the vehicles' passenger occupancy. `requests` similarly contains all requests that have entered the system, enriched with secondary information such as the time riders spent on the vehicle.

 Additional included tooling allows for the setup, parallel execution, and analysis of simulations at different parameters (parameter scans).
-This includes the serialization of all simulation data in JSON format [@json].
+This includes the serialization of all simulation data in JSON format.

-To ensure valid behavior, RidePy incorporates an extensive automated test suite [@pytest].
+To ensure valid behavior, RidePy incorporates an extensive automated test suite.

 # Availability